FabioZanini00/FASTianF1/README.md

 ---
 Various instruction to make the jupyter notebook work:
+- make sure that the main working directory is called FASTianF1.
+Otherwise, put all the files in a directory called that way.
 - the path are compliant with windows path, so they use '\\\' .
 To make them work with macOS or Linux, they need to be changed with '/'.